Governance

 Current managing board.

 All admins hold the same tier and the same removal threshold.
-Officers are the elected fiduciary roles required by 501(c)(3) law — separate from admin status, and rotated every two years.
+Officers are the elected fiduciary roles required by 501(c)(3) law — separate from admin status, and rotated every four years.

 -